ivylee/git-tutorial/text.md

-There are three lines in this file.
+There are three lines in this document.

 The second line is the shortest.